Refund Policy · RERA-Aligned

 Are NRI buyer refunds processed the same way?

 Yes, with one nuance: refunds to NRI buyers must follow FEMA repatriation rules.
 The refund flows back through the same NRE/NRO account that the original payment came from.
 For overseas account routing, you may need Form 15CA/15CB depending on the amount.
-Sachin coordinates with the developer's CA on this.
+Our sales desk coordinates with the developer's CA on this.